Meta-Learning for Simple Regret Minimization: Frequentist Meta-SRM

 \section{Frequentist Meta-SRM}

-In this section, we present our frequentist meta simple regret minimization algorithm (\fMetaSRM), whose pseudo-code is shown in \cref{alg:f-MBAI}.
-Similar to \bMetaSRM (\cref{alg:B-MBAI} described in \cref{sec:BMBAI}), \fMetaSRM uses TS as its base algorithm, \alg.
-However, it directly estimates its prior parameter, instead of updating it using a meta-posterior (as in \bMetaSRM).
-At the beginning of each task $s\in[m]$, \fMetaSRM explores the arms for a number of rounds using an exploration strategy \expl.
-This strategy depends on the problem setup, e.g.,~the rewards structure and prior distribution.
-We define it for two cases in \cref{sec:examples}. \fMetaSRM uses the samples collected in the exploration phase of all tasks (up to task $s$), $\mathcal D$, and updates its estimate of the prior parameter $\hat{\theta}_s$.
-It then instantiate the base algorithm with this estimate, i.e.,~$\Alg_s=$\alg$(\hat{\theta}_s)$, and uses $\Alg_s$ for the rest of the rounds of task $s$.
-When task $s$ ends, $\Alg_s$ returns the best arm, $\Ahat_{\Alg_s}$, by sampling from the probability distribution $\rho_s(\cdot)$ defined in \eqref{eq:best-arm-BMetaSRM}.
+In this section, we present our frequentist meta SRM algorithm (\fMetaSRM), whose pseudo-code is in \cref{alg:f-MBAI}.
+Similarly to \bMetaSRM, \fMetaSRM uses TS or UCB as its base algorithm \alg.
+However, it directly estimates its prior parameter, instead of maintaining a meta-posterior.
+At the beginning of task $s\in[m]$, \fMetaSRM explores the arms for a number of rounds using an \emph{exploration strategy} denoted as \expl.
+This strategy depends on the problem class and we specify it for two classes in \cref{sec:examples}. \fMetaSRM uses samples collected in the exploration phase of all the tasks up to task $s$, $\tilde{\tau}_s$, to update its estimate of the prior parameter $\hat{\theta}_s$.
+Then, it instantiates the base algorithm with this estimate, denoted as $\Alg_s=$\alg$(\hat{\theta}_s)$, and uses $\Alg_s$ for the rest of the rounds of task $s$.
+Here $\alg(\theta):=\alg(P_{\theta})$ is the base algorithm \alg instantiated with prior parameter $\theta$ (Note that we used a slightly different parameterization of $\alg$ compared to \cref{sec:BMBAI}).
+When task $s$ ends, $\Alg_s$ returns the best arm $\Ahat_{\Alg_s}$ by sampling from the probability distribution $\rho_s$ defined in \cref{eq:best-arm-BMetaSRM}.

-While \bMetaSRM uses a Bayesian posterior update to estimate the prior parameter, \fMetaSRM learns this estimate using a frequentist approach.
-Therefore, it can be applied in settings in which computing the posterior is not computationally feasible.
-Moreover, \fMetaSRM can be analyzed for more general settings, unlike \bMetaSRM, whose analysis is limited to settings like Gaussian bandits.
+While \bMetaSRM uses a Bayesian posterior to maintain its estimate of $\theta_*$, \fMetaSRM relies on a frequentist approach.
+Therefore, it applies to settings where computing the posterior is not computationally feasible.
+Moreover, we can analyze \fMetaSRM for general settings beyond Gaussian bandits.